A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Sequential inference and Bayesian model averaging

 \subsection{State-space formulation}

-Assume the observed data is generated by one of the candidate models $\mathcal{M}_k$, where $k \in \{1, 2\}$.
-In this study, we adopt the following state-space formulation \citep{jacob2017bayesian} to describe the latent state and observation processes at discrete times $t = 1, \ldots, T$:
+Assume the observed data are generated by one of a set of candidate models $\{\mathcal{M}_k\}_{k=1}^{K}$, where $K \geq 2$.
+In this study, we focus on the case $K=2$, corresponding to the DTHP and SEIR models, but the formulation below is presented for a general number of models.
+Following \citet{jacob2017bayesian}, each model $\mathcal{M}_k$ is specified through a state-space representation at discrete times $t = 1, \ldots, T$:

-where the latent state $x_{k,t} \in \mathbb{R}^{n_{x_k}}$ is propagated according to the transition density $f_{k}(x_{k,t} | x_{k, 0:t-1}, \theta_{k})$, which is simply one of the statistical models given in Equations \eqref{dthp} and \eqref{sir}.
+where the latent state $x_{k,t} \in \mathbb{R}^{n_{x_k}}$ is propagated according to the transition density $f_{k}(x_{k,t} | x_{k, 0:t-1}, \theta_{k})$, which is simply one of the statistical models given in Equations \eqref{dthp} and \eqref{seir}.
 The observations $y_t \in \mathbb{R}$ are linked to the latent states through the emission density $g(y_{t} | x_{k,t}, \theta_{k})$, as in Equation \eqref{ydist_pmf} and the vectors $\theta_{k}\in \Theta_{k} \subset \mathbb{R}^{n_{\theta_k}}$ represent static parameters in the corresponding model.
 For any sequence $\{z_t\}_{t\geq 0}$, we denote $z_{i:j} = \{z_i, z_{i+1}, \ldots, z_j\}$.

-When $k = 1$, the state-space model corresponds to the DTHP model, as given in \eqref{dthp}, with the latent state $x_{1,t} = \left( \lambda_{H}(t), R_t \right)$ and parameters $\theta_{1} = \left( \mu, \omega, \nu_1, \phi_1 \right)$.
+When $k = 1$, the state-space model corresponds to the DTHP model, as given in \eqref{dthp}, with the latent state $x_{1,t} = \left( \lambda_{H}(t), R_t \right)^{\top}$ and parameters $\theta_{1} = \left( \mu, \omega, \nu_1, \phi_1 \right)^{\top}$.

-For $k = 2$, it corresponds to the SEIR model, as given in \eqref{sir}, with the latent state $x_{2,t} = (S(t), E(t), I(t), R(t), \lambda_{EI}(t), R_t)$ and parameters $\theta_{2} = \left( \sigma, \gamma, \nu_2, \phi_2 \right)$.
+For $k = 2$, it corresponds to the SEIR model, as given in \eqref{seir}, with the latent state $x_{2,t} = (S(t), E(t), I(t), R(t), \lambda_{EI}(t), R_t)^{\top}$ and parameters $\theta_{2} = \left( \sigma, \gamma, \nu_2, \phi_2 \right)^{\top}$.

-In each case, inference is performed on the sequence of latent variables $x_{k,t}$ giving the observation $y_{1:t}$ by using the posterior distribution $p(x_{k, t} | y_{1:t}, \theta_{k}, \mathcal{M}_k)$.
-Bayesian model averaging provides a formal probabilistic framework for obtaining predictive inference on quantities of interest that are not model-specific \citep{Hoeting99}.
-Specifically, the posterior distribution of a quantity of interest at time $t$, denoted $\Delta_{t}$, which has a consistent interpretation across all considered models (in our context, $\Delta_{t}$ is the expected newly infected cases or the time-varying reproduction number), can be expressed as a weighted mixture of the model-specific posterior distributions:
+For a given value of $\theta_{k}$, inference is performed on the sequence of latent variables $x_{k,t}$ given the observations $y_{1:t},~t\geq 1$ using the conditional posterior distribution $p(x_{k, t} | y_{1:t}, \theta_{k}, \mathcal{M}_k)$.
+Bayesian model averaging then provides a formal probabilistic framework to obtain predictive inference on quantities of interest that are not model-specific \citep{Hoeting99}.
+That is the posterior distribution of a shared quantity of interest at time $t$, denoted $\Delta_t$, which has a consistent interpretation across all considered models (e.g., the expected number of newly infected cases or the time-varying reproduction number $R_t$), can be expressed as a weighted mixture of the model-specific posterior distributions.